Biometris/statgenSTA/cran-comments.md

-## Release containing some minor fixes and removal of deprecated ggplot2 functionality.
+## Release containing a bug fix, removal of a deprecated function and remove use of deprecated ggplot2 functionality.

 ----